nnao45/dntk/README.md

 ***Have a nice go hacking days***:sparkles::wink:
 ## Writer & License
-dntk was writed by nnao45 (WORK:Infrastructure Engineer, Twitter:@A_Resas, MAIL:n4sekai5y@gmail.com).
+dntk was writed by nnao45 (WORK:Infrastructure Engineer, Twitter:@nnao45, MAIL:n4sekai5y@gmail.com).
 This software is released under the MIT License, see LICENSE.